nas2011/SurrealDB.jl/README.md

 # SurrealDB

-## A Basic Client Library for Working With SurrealDB in Julia
+## A Basic Client for Working With SurrealDB in Julia

 This is a basic client library.
 It allows you to define a SurrealDB connection to a running instance of SurrealDB and execute SurrealQL statements on that instance using the SurrealDB